 Regulation (EU) 2016/679, otherwise known as the General Data Protection Regulation (“GDPR”), on the protection of individuals with regard to the processing of personal data and on the free movement of such data, entered into force on 25 May 2018 and repeals European Directive 95/46/EC, thereby modernizing the older data protection framework.
-GDPR aims at producing a new, effective framework of data protection and at creating business opportunities, and enhancing innovation while ensuring data subjects are given greater protection and control over their personal data.
+GDPR aims at producing a new, effective framework of data protection create business opportunities, and enhance innovation while ensuring data subjects are given greater protection and control over their personal data.

 The Hotel’s Management hereby assures our clients that:

 - We make protection of your privacy a top priority.

 - We exercise full transparency in the way we manage your personal data.

 - We collect and process your data only for legal and predefined purposes.

 - We treat all of our clients’ information as confidential, taking every technical and organizational measure to protect such information.

 - We do not disclose or transmit your personal data to third parties without your consent unless it is requested legally by the local authorities.

 - We observe the law in full, and in our capacity of Data Controller comply with all our obligations arising from said law.